The GuitarParrot® Story

 I am extremely excited to share this unique melodic ear-training app with you!

 Something that every virtuoso musician will express to you is the importance of ear training on your instrument.
 They are right!
 At some point in your development, you should reach a level where you hear a note, chord, or melody and know exactly where it lives on your instrument.
-It can take years.
-I used to practice this by learning songs as they played on the radio.
-This is one of many “lightbulb on” moments that every learning musician should strive for; it is an essential step to musical freedom and creativity.
-Getting there is different for each player and what works for one player may not work for another.
+GuitarParrot is here to help.

-Disguised as a game, GuitarParrot is a random melodic musical workout that easily adjusts from Super Simple all the way to Super Impossible.
-A benefit and challenge for every level of player.
-Playing the 4-note scale at Level 1 is a 4-note melody, which builds success and confidence by giving you an easy win.
-Each increase in level adds 4 notes to your challenge, up to Level 20.
-For an even greater challenge and a more complete workout, there are multiple scale shapes available in all 12 keys.
-A Custom Scale option makes any scale possible.
+Disguised as a game, GuitarParrot is a Random Melodic Musical Workout that easily adjusts from Super Simple all the way to Super Impossible.
+There is benefit and challenge for every level of player.
+Starting with the 4-note scale at Level 1, a 4-note melody, this builds success and confidence.
+Each increase in Level adds 4 notes, or one measure, to your challenge.
+Level 10 is a 40 note melody!
+For greater challenge and a more complete workout, there are multiple scale shapes available in all 12 keys.
+A Custom Scale option makes any scale available.

-Hard memorization of anything loses its effectiveness after awhile.
-The only way you can really develop the ability to truly hear and identify a chord or melody is to practice using something you haven't heard before.
-Yes, learning and practicing scales and chords in all keys is super important for feeling tonal reference centers, but it's just one piece of the puzzle.
+In any Music School, a sight-singing and ear-training class will focus on reading or hearing a piece of music that is new, not memorized.
+This develops the ability to truly hear and identify a chord or melody.
+Learning and practicing scales and chords in all keys is super important for feeling tonal reference centers, but it is just one piece of the puzzle.

 As your hands learn the "feel" of melodic and intervallic combinations, it becomes easier to locate new things that you hear, even if you don't know what a Minor 3rd is.
 If you don't know your intervals, go learn them!
 Like speaking without knowing how to read – you can play by ear and perhaps have a fine career, but knowing a little theory and the written form of music drastically improves your ability to retain, explain, and explore the language of music.

-GuitarParrot and is now available in the App Store and on GooglePlay.
 You can use the built-in mic on the device, or use your favorite A/D converter and plug directly into the device for a cleaner signal.
-You actually don't need a guitar, you can even play the game with another instrument or by singing!
+You actually don't need a guitar, you can even play the game with any another instrument or by singing!

 Stay tuned!
 I look forward to getting input from users on how GuitarParrot can be improved.
 If you would like to receive email updates, please send me an email via the Credits page.